naveen-tirupattur/jarvinion/README.md

 ## Known Issues

 *  Gmail's DOM structure can change, potentially breaking the content script.
 We will try to keep up with any issues that might arise.
 *  Rate limiting with the Gmail API can cause the app to stop working.
+*  Lack of support for large emails (context window is 2048 tokens)

 ## Contributing